Donald Trump vows during CPAC to campaign ‘as hard as anybody’ against Joe Manchin

 West Virginia Senator isn’t up for reelection until 2025

-Donald Trump tore into US Senator Joe Manchin during his speech from the Conservative Political Action Conference on Saturday, vowing to campaign against the West Virginia Democrat, who he claimed was “devastating” the state by signing onto the Democrats’ budget and climate deal.
+Donald Trump tore into US Senator Joe Manchin during his speech from the Conservative Political Action Conference (CPAC) on Saturday, vowing to campaign against the West Virginia Democrat, who he claimed was “devastating” the state by signing onto the Democrats’ budget and climate deal.

 “I’ll go down and campaign against him as hard as anybody can,” Mr Trump, eliciting one of his biggest rounds of applause of the night.